NextronSystems/analysis-cockpit-manual/usage/administration.rst

 -------------------

 You can configure your Analysis Cockpit to upload files to a local sandbox.
 Currently you can use `CAPEv2 <https://github.com/kevoreilly/CAPEv2>`_
 (recommended) or `Cuckoo <https://cuckoosandbox.org/>`_.

+Additionally, you can look at the following ``python`` file and write your own connector, for a different sandbox, if you need to:
+``/etc/nextron/analysiscockpit3/sandbox/connector/capev2.py``

 .. note::
-   This section only focus on the integration of your Analysis Cockpit with an existing sandbox.
+   This section only focuses on the integration of your Analysis Cockpit with an existing sandbox.
 We will not cover how to set up the sandbox.

 Analysis Cockpit Sandbox Configuration